 • Plan to use left-overs.
 You can vary the sides or the appearance, but left-overs save time and money.
 For example, BBQ chicken on Wednesday can become BBQ chicken pizza on Friday.
 Or Meatballs can be used for Sweet and Sour and then later in the week for Hoagies.
 You can serve Lemon Chicken twice, but the second time, serve it with potatoes instead of rice pilaf.

-• Put your menu planner where you will see it.
+• Put your menu plan where you will see it.
 Save it on your desktop or print it out and put it on the fridge or the inside of a cupboard.

 • Create a recipe file.
 When you create your planner, spend some time collecting the recipes or write down the page numbers.
 That way you don’t spend all of your prep time searching for that fabulous recipe.